-24. d) That no person has previously been involved in investigation of the complaint i.e. the complaint manager can manage the complaint until completion, but no person can hear a complaint if they have already been involved.
-Who will be notified of the result?
-27. a) Both parties will be informed of the result. b) The reasons for the decision are included. c) There is a defined way that you will communicate e.g. by writing, by telephone, by email. d) The limits to notification of third parties, representatives and anonymous complainants are stated. e) Outcome report to COSCA (see 26 below).
+24. Who will be notified of the result? a) Both parties will be informed of the result. b) The reasons for the decision are included. c) There is a defined way that you will communicate e.g. by writing, by telephone, by email. d) The limits to notification of third parties, representatives and anonymous complainants are stated. e) Outcome report to COSCA (see 26 below).
 25. How can a complainant request a procedural review from COSCA?
 Those who receive counselling related services: a) are informed how to find COSCA's Complaints Procedure b) are advised that, once the member's appeals procedure has been exhausted, they can submit a complaint to COSCA, under its Complaints Procedure. c) must submit a complaint within one month of the above exhaustion. d) are given COSCA's full contact details (address, telephone number, email address) e) are informed that COSCA will, on receipt of the complaint, verify that the member's complaints procedure has been followed and the outcome was lawful, reasonable and properly explained.
-26. How will COSCA be informed of the outcome? a) The Outcome Report to COSCA at the Conclusion of Complaints Proceedings (found at www.cosca.org.uk under Complaints) will be submitted to COSCA. b) The Outcome Report will be submitted immediately or within one month of the conclusion of your/ your organisation's complaints process.
+26. a) The Outcome Report to COSCA at the Conclusion of Complaints Proceedings (found at www.cosca.org.uk under Complaints) will be submitted to COSCA. b) The Outcome Report will be submitted immediately or within one month of the conclusion of your/ your organisation's complaints process. c) COSCA will publish upheld complaints and their sanctions regarding COSCA Individual Members or Member Organisations.

-c) COSCA will publish upheld complaints and their sanctions regarding COSCA Individual Members or Member Organisations.
 27. What if you/your organisation has a website?
 If applicable, COSCA recommends that the full complaints procedure is available where the organisation or individual member has a website, but as a minimum the website summary must describe how to obtain the full Complaints Procedure and reference Standards 21, 25 and 26 above.